• Skip to primary navigation

 Stock and grated vegetables in a pressure cooker with pieces of lamb.

-Add the grated carrots and potato, and shredded cabbage.
+Add the grated carrots, potato, and shredded cabbage.
 Stir in the Worcestershire sauce and tomato puree and add the stock.

 Lamb and grated vegetables in a pressure cooker after having been cooked for 15 minutes.